January 2020 Yojana:- Download PDF Here

 Other uses of plastic:

 - The world does not appear to be approaching the end of the ‘plastic age’.
-There is much that plastic can contribute to the society.
+There is much that plastic can contribute to society.

 - Plastic materials have the potential to bring scientific and medical advances – including tissue and organ transplants.